-Power of attorney is the legal authority to act for another person.
-It’s also the name of the form that grants this power.
+Power of attorney is a legal form that gives someone (the “agent”) the authority to act for another person.

-With a power of attorney form, an “agent” can make important financial or medical decisions for someone (the “principal” or “donor”) if they are unable to do so themselves (for example, if they become “incapacitated” due to injury or illness).
+With a POA form, the agent can make important financial or medical decisions for you (the “principal”) if you need help managing your affairs or become incapacitated due to injury or illness.

-There are several different types of power of attorney that can be set up in Indiana (IN).
+There are several different types of power of attorney that can be used in Indiana.
 Find your free form below.

 Indiana BMV Power of Attorney